GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 disambiguate its meaning.

-**Component:** It is the high-level element within the network (or graph) that represents the **System Model**.
+**Component:** It is the high-level element within the network (or graph) that represents the *System Model*.
 A collection of interconnected components with specific attributes and roles comprise the System in the context of the simulation model.

 The asset being studied will determine what is considered a system or what is considered a component within the context of the simulation.

-**If the system under study is a NETWORK**, then the System Model is a Level 1 element, i.e. an *Infrastructure Network*, and the Components are Level 2 elements, i.e. *Infrastructure Facilities*.
+**If the physical system under study is a NETWORK**, then the System Model is a Level 1 element, i.e. an *Infrastructure Network*, and the Components are Level 2 elements, i.e. *Infrastructure Facilities*.

-**If the system under study is a FACILITY**, then the System Model is a Level 2 element, i.e. an *Infrastructure Facility*, and the Components are Level 3 elements, i.e. *Infrastructure Microcomponents*.
+**If the physical system under study is a FACILITY**, then the System Model is a Level 2 element, i.e. an *Infrastructure Facility*, and the Components are Level 3 elements, i.e. *Infrastructure Microcomponents*.

 .. _model-node-classification: